rogierok/capi/README.md

 - Supports **chunking** large values to avoid size limits in IndexedDB
 - Supports **TTL (time-to-live)** expiration for cache entries (in seconds) with automatic background cleanup
 - Supports **namespaces** to avoid key collisions and organize cached data
+- Background handling of localStorage and IndexedDB without changing any syntax

 ---